Georgia in the Junior Eurovision Song Contest 2025: Final

 The final took place on 1 November.
 The three artists that qualified from the semi-final covered Georgian poems originally written by the poet Akaki Tsereteli, as arranged by the composer Zviad Bolkvadze.
 Austrian creative director and scenographer Marvin Dietman acted as the rotating juror in this episode next to Evgenidze and Metonidze.
-In addition to the competing entries, the guest performers included Junior Eurovision Song Contest 2024 winner Andria Putkaradze with "To My Mom", as well as a group performance by the finalists of Tsereteli’s poem "Santelivit davdnebi" (სანთელივით დავდნები).
+In addition to the competing entries, the guest performers included Junior Eurovision Song Contest 2024 winner Andria Putkaradze with "To My Mom", as well as a group performance by the finalists of Tsereteli’s poem "Santelivit davdnebi".

-Ten-year-old Aremanian-Georgian singer Anita Abgariani was later revealed as the winner chosen by the jury, earning the right to represent Georgia at the Junior Eurovision Song Contest 2025 in Tbilisi.
+Ten-year-old Armenian-Georgian singer Anita Abgariani was later revealed as the winner chosen by the jury, earning the right to represent Georgia at the contest.